Covisint/samples/http-api-clients/registration-scenario.md

 # User Registration Flow

-This guide demonstrates the major steps involved in registering user in the Covisint Platform.
+This guide demonstrates the major steps involved in registering a user in the Covisint Platform.
 Let's see how this is done using the Platform SDKs.
-Our pretend story will be that we want to register a person with username "jsmith" and also to the organization(s) with name "Covisint".
+Our pretend story will be that we want to register a person with username "jsmith" belonging to the organization with name "Covisint".

 First, we will import the person SDK library from Maven Central.